ld4mbse/oslc-adapter-simulink/README.md

 ```text
 C:/Users/…/git/oslc4jsimulink/edu.gatech.mbsec.adapter.simulink/Simulink Models/
 ```
-Note: The file path can contain backslashes
+Several example Simulink models are located in the simulinkmodels folder in the edu.gatech.mbsec.adapter.simulink project.
+Note: The file path can contain backslashes.
 Warning: Do not put quotes around the file path!

 #### b.
 Retrieval of Simulink models from a subversion repository - "SVN Repository mode"